Medical expert of the article

 - economic realities.

-Antimicrobial therapy of secondary peritonitis
+Antimicrobial therapy for secondary peritonitis

-Preparations and their combinations for mild and moderate severity of community-acquired peritonitis:
+Drugs and their combinations for mild and moderate severity of community-acquired peritonitis:

-- protected aminopenicillins (amoxicillin and ampicillin / sulbactam),
+- protected aminopenicillins (amoxicillin and ampicillin/sulbactam),

 - immunodeficiency states (oncological diseases, transplantation, treatment with glucocorticoids or cytostatics, HIV infection),